-We will continue our way to Baia Mare the gate to Maramures County.
+We will continue our way to Baia Mare, the gate to Maramures County.
 Maramures, a cradle of culture and civilization which carved its history in wood, is the place where tradition, clothes and folk art are preserved like nowhere else in Romania.
 Maramures is a huge outdoor museum and the everyday life of the Maramures villages remains timeless in its simplicity.Northern Romania, in particular the regions of Maramures and the Bukovina, was once home to a large Jewish community unlike any other.
 Hasidic Jews first settled in the poorer mountain areas of the Habsburg Empire during the 17th and 18th centuries, in the aftermath of the Chmielnicki massacres and the resultant messianic confusion.

 In the morning, breakfast buffet at the hotel.
 After breakfast drive to Sapanta and visit the Merry Cemetery, unique in the world, amazing due to its originality.
 The wooden crosses, sculptured and painted by craftsman Stan Patras, turned it into an authentic museum.
 The colours of the crosses and the humorous texts on them capture for eternity the essential episodes of life and show the strength of the Romanian spirit, which do not fear of death.

 After that, we will cross the Carpathian Mountains to Bucovina, the famous region in the north-east of Romania.
-The "Painted" Monasteries is the major Moldavian destination, because of the vivid and animated frescoes on their church walls.
+The "Painted Monasteries" is the major Moldavian destination, because of the vivid and animated frescoes on their church walls.
 These depict Biblical and other scenes, designed in sequences almost like strip cartoons to educate the local people in the Orthodox religion.
 Due to their singleness, the monasteries in Bucovina are now UNESCO protected cultural sites.
 The art historians compare their artistic value with the mural paintings of San Marco church of Venice or the church of Orvietto.
 The secret of the Moldavian painters who prepared the colors and the techniques that made the paintings incredibly resistant is still a mystery.

 After Voronet, continue driving to Suceava and visit Suceava Synagogue – The Gah Synagogue was founded by the Gemilut Hasidim mutual aid society in 1870 when there were 8,000 Jewish residents in Suceava.
 The Synagogue was re-modeled in 1910 and restored in 1929, 1975 and 1983.
 Suceava was a major center of Moldavian Jewry.
 Then drive to Piatra Neamt – a big Jewish community, with approximately 200 Jewish people.
-The Great Temple, known as Leipziger Bet ha-Midrash Temple, is a big, newer, synagogue, dating from 1839.The Piatra Neamt Cathedral synagogue, a historic monument, is the oldest wooden synagogue still standing in Romania.
+The Great Temple, known as Leipziger Bet ha-Midrash Temple, is a big, newer, synagogue, dating from 1839.
+Piatra Neamt Cathedral synagogue, a historic monument, is the oldest wooden synagogue still standing in Romania.
 Its design is strongly influenced by local architectural tradition, sharing an evident family resemblance to the timber synagogues of Poland and Bohemia.The present wooden building was founded in 1766.
 Some specialists believe that the old building made from stone was founded in the 15th century.
 The golden altar is 250 years old, with the original ritual objects in fine condition.Visit the Jewish Cemetery, split into 2 parts, the old part with tombs dating, some of them from 17 century, and the new part.

-Breakfast buffet at the hotel and start to Brasov.
-We continue via the Bicaz Gorges, gorges in the Eastern Carpathians, on the river Bicaz, making the connection between Transylvania and Moldavia.
-The gorges attract by its beauty many tourists every year.
-They are crossed by a winding road.
-We will pass thru Lacu Rosu/Red Lake Resort where we will have a short stop for admire the landscape, taking some nice pictures and find out the legend of this wonderful place.
+Breakfast buffet at the hotel, then continue our way to Brasov, via the Bicaz Gorges, gorges in the Eastern Carpathians, on the river of Bicaz, making the connection between Transylvania and Moldavia.
+The gorges attract many tourists by their natural beauty, being crossed by a beautiful winding road.
+We will pass thru Lacu Rosu (Red Lake) resort where we will have a short stop for admire the landscape, taking some nice pictures and find out the legend of this wonderful place.